9:00AM - 3:00PM

-This two day course for more experienced speakers enables students to apply their speaking skills in a variety of novel situations, allowing them to develop their confidence, critical thinking and resilience further.
+This workshop for more experienced speakers enables students to apply their speaking skills in a variety of novel situations, allowing them to develop their confidence, critical thinking and resilience even further.

 This program is recommended for experienced students only.

 Provide mid-primary students with new public speaking experiences.